Milk

 Allowable Types of Milk

-- State beverage statute for child care centers in public schools: In addition to the meal pattern requirements, milk and nondairy milk substitutes in public schools must also meet the state beverage requirements of Section 10-221q of the Connecticut General Statutes.
+- Additional state beverage requirements for child care centers in public schools: In addition to the CACFP meal pattern requirements, milk and nondairy milk substitutes in child care centers that operate in public schools must also meet the state beverage requirements of Section 10-221q of the Connecticut General Statutes.
 The state beverage statute applies to all beverages available for sale to students on school premises, as part of and separately from reimbursable meals and snacks.
-A list of products that comply with the federal and state requirements is available in list 16 (milk) and list 17 (nondairy milk substitutes) on the CSDE's List of Acceptable Foods and Beverages webpage.
+A list of milk that complies with the federal and state requirements is available in List 16: Milk and List 17: Dairy Alternative Beverages on the CSDE's List of Acceptable Foods and Beverages webpage.

 Serving Requirements